The fine printStrossles terms of service

 User Agent and screen size to allow device/OS/browser targeting.

 User ID to allow frequency capping of ads and measure post click events on a general level.
+User ID's are not synchronized with other vendors.

 Data Processor may not process the Personal Data for any other purposes under this Agreement and its schedules.